 Collett shares what 2019 holds for fintech in South Africa and gives a list of startups we should be keeping an eye on.

-Big developments in fintech
+Big developments in fintech and insurtech

 In our recent AlphaCode Incubate initiative which identifies South African financial services entrepreneurs with extraordinary ideas and businesses that could impact the financial services industry, we saw a lot of businesses trying to solve the problem of financial exclusion and ways to provide low income customers with relevant financial services products.